 But wait!
-Maybe you do want to use the binned value of EFC in multiple projects - perhaps the binned categories are standard across the literature - or the other examples appear always useful and otherwise standard.
+Maybe you do want to use this new binned value of EFC in multiple projects.
+And maybe the binned categories are standard across the literature.
 Isn't that objective?

 Maybe!

 The thing about determining the difference between objective vs subjective cleaning is that on the margins, well, it's subjective!
 The point is not to have hard and fast rules, but rather to do your best to clearly separate those data wrangling tasks that must be done for the sake of consistency and clarity versus those that may change depending on your research question(s).